780 Rand Road Affordable Housing Development

 The City of Hood River purchased the property in January 2020 for $1.2M.
 The Oregon Business Development Department granted $410,000 for the purchase and the remainder was financed by the City.
 Construction Excise Tax is a repayment source, and other funding sources include local, state and other community partners.

-The primary goal for this property is to help address the community’s housing needs.
 At the time of purchase the City committed to development of at least 50 housing units for households earning at or below 120% of area median income.
-Since that time the city council has expressed interest in providing a greater number of housing units on the site with priority given to households earning 80% and below area median income.
+Since that the time the city council refined its primary goal and identified additional goals.

 Hood River’s Housing Needs